coyleej/AdminTools/README.md

 Conda environment setup, required by repo_download_w_some_setup.sh

+### test_sbatch.sh

+Very simple script to test slurm installation.

 ## Documentation (the doc/ directory)

 Hopefully self-explanatory.
-Contains a number of .tex files.
+Contains a PDF and a number of .tex files.

 NOTE: this documentation automatically pulls relevant information from a larger, actively updated document.
-As a result, some of the internal references point to information that is not included.
+As a result, some of the internal references point to information that is not or cannot be included.
 A few broken links seemed a reasonable compromise to ensure that all documentation is up to date.